 If your dog is scratching their ears more frequently or if you can see any redness or swelling in the external parts of the ear canal, speak with your veterinarian for advice around ear infections in dogs and how to treat them.

 - Labrador Retrievers have webbed feet, meaning they have a natural talent for swimming.

 - Labrador Retrievers can also run extremely fast, and have been known to reach up to 12 mph in just three seconds!

-- A single litter of Labrador Retriever puppies can include black, yellow and chocolate puppies!
+- A single litter of Labrador Retriever puppies can include black, yellow, and chocolate puppies!

 - Labrador Retrievers are the most commonly used breed for assistance dogs due to their strong desire to please.

-- Due to their strong sense of smell, Labradors have even been trained to sniff out and recognize early stages of cancer.
+- Due to their strong sense of smell, Labradors have even been trained to sniff out and recognize the early stages of cancer.